GuillemFo/Minishell/Infor/readme.md

 know how ill manage them.

 In this commit i changed libft functions to compile with codespace compiler.
 Changed minishell.h Makefile libft/Makefile libft/ft_memchr.c and libft/ft_memmove.c

+Fixed issues with makefile, should work in codespace too.
+Fixed issues with the functions i modified before.
+Imported anna's work to play with her code and start to build the shell itself.